infinity0/msg-notes/causal/01-ordering.rst

 [#Nhld]_ As mentioned previously, our threat model is that this may be critical for security; another interpretation is that messages without their ancestors *are not* what the sender intended, so it doesn't even make any semantic sense to deliver them.
-In the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must buffer messages.
+Our resend mechanisms should also reduce the cases in practise where we must buffer messages.

 One interface option is to show a "messages received out-of-order" notice.
 If you really must display their contents, you must do this separately from the